opencaesar/docbook-adapter/docbook-tools/docbook-generator-gradle/README.md

 # DocBook Generator Gradle
-A gradle interface to execute Docbook-Adapter.
+A gradle interface to execute Docbook-Generator.

 ## Run as a Gradle Task
 Add Docbook-Generator to maven local.
 In the docbook-tools repo:

 #### Linux/MacOS:
 ```
 ./gradlew publishToMavenLocal